sneeuwballen/zipperposition/README.md

 Additional sub-libraries can be built if their respective dependencies are met, and the appropriate `./configure --enable-foobar` flag was set.
-For instance, to build the *meta-prover* library (used to detect axiomatic theories), you should run

-    $ ./configure --enable-meta

-If [menhir](http://cristal.inria.fr/~fpottier/menhir/) is installed, the parsers library `Logtk_parsers` can be built with
+If [menhir](http://cristal.inria.fr/~fpottier/menhir/) is installed, the parsers library `Libzipperposition_parsers` can be built with

     $ ./configure --enable-parsers